OktayBalaban/Xtrack/README.md

 - **Fast and Efficient**: Designed for speed and simplicity to keep the workflow smooth and hassle-free.
 - **Lightweight**: Focused on functionality without unnecessary complexity.

-## About the Project
-XTrack was built for personal use, tailored to meet my need for a straightforward tool to process and merge tracks.
-It’s not about complex sound design—just a practical solution for combining and exporting music efficiently.